orthanc-mirrors/orthanc-book/Sphinx/source/plugins/worklists-plugin.rst

       "DeleteWorklistsDelay": 24          // Delay [in hours] after which the worklist is deleted.
                                            // Note that this check is performed in the Worklist Housekeeper thread.
-                                           // The plugin only deletes worklists that have been created through the Rest API.
+                                           // The plugin only deletes worklists that have been created through the REST API.
                                            // Set it to 0 if you don't want the plugin to delete worklists after a delay.
     }
   }